 Do you know what is the most hated maintenance chore in an RV is?
 If you’ve answered flushing and cleaning the RV black tank, you’ve guessed right!
-RV black tank maintenance is a nasty job but someone’s got to do it.
+It’s a nasty job but someone’s got to do it.
 Is it going to be you?
 Do you even know how to even empty and flush your tanks?
-Let’s show you how along with some great RV black tank maintenance tips.

 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.

 Properly caring for your RV black tank will mitigate costly repairs and headaches down the road.
-To help alleviate that, here’s a great guide full of black tank maintenance tips and how to properly flush it.
+To help alleviate that, we’ll show you how to properly flush and clean your black tank.

 But first, let’s learn about your RV sewer system.